bodgergely/vim/CHEATSHEET.md

 dt shows the structure of the struct not its contents.
 Specify and address if you want to show an instance of an actual process.
-`!process 0 0` - get all the EPROCESS blocks in the system
+`!process 0 0` - get all the EPROCESS blocks in the system !process 0 0 fssm32.exe - look for the process name pattern
+ .process /r /p 868c07a0 - once you have the PROCESS pointer from above cmd lm - loaded modules

 Links:
 https://stackoverflow.com/questions/11106402/dumping-eprocess-with-windbg